umee-network/docs/docs/learn-the-basics/crypto-basics/what-is-crypto.md

+# Crypto

-# What is Crypto?
+## What is Crypto?

 ![](/bg/what-is-crypto.png)

-Crypto is an entirely new asset class that is completely digital.
-While there are several different [types of crypto](/learn-the-basics/crypto-basics/types-of-crypto) that serve different purposes, crypto assets can generally be thought of as digital units of account that utilize [blockchain technology](/learn-the-basics/blockchain-basics/what-is-blockchain) to document transaction data in a decentralized manner.
+Crypto is an entirely new asset class native to the internet that is designed to fix this problem among many others.
+While there are many different [types of crypto](/learn-the-basics/crypto-basics/types-of-crypto), all crypto generally acts as a digital representation of something else (e.g. a dollar, a vote, a ticket).
+Crypto assets can be thought of as digital units of account that utilize [blockchain technology](/learn-the-basics/blockchain-basics/what-is-blockchain), a revolutionary system used to maintain virtual records, to document transaction data in a decentralized manner.

 <br>